 What is OCR software?

-In this article we cover everything to do with OCR Software (Optical Character Recognition), we'll explain what it actually is and how it works.
-Expanding on that you'll learn about the different types of OCR, how it is used, it's limitations and what's the future of OCR.
+In this article, we cover everything related to OCR Software (Optical Character Recognition).
+We’ll explain what it actually is and how it works.
+Then, you’ll learn about the different types of OCR, how it is used, its limitations, and its future.

 Invoice Processing Software